antarctica/lantern/docs/api/usage.md

 ### Content Types

-This API officially supports the `text/xml` content type only for both requests and responses.
+Only the `text/xml` content type is officially supported by this API.

-This API supports UTF-8 character encoding only, unless stated otherwise.
+Only the `UTF-8` character encoding scheme is officially supported by this API.

 ### Errors

-Errors covered by the CSW standard, will use the relevant form specified by the standard.
+Errors covered by the CSW standard will use the relevant error format and content specified by the standard.

-Other errors will be returned in a logical but non-standardised form.
+Other errors will be returned in a logical but non-standardised form using the `application/json` media type.

-**Note:** Authentication errors will currently use a `application/json` content type.
-This is a considered a bug and will addressed in future versions of this API.

 ### Request IDs

-All requests will include a `X-Request-ID` header to aid in debugging requests through different components.
+All responses will include a `X-Request-ID` header to aid debugging requests through different components.

 If desired, a custom request ID can be specified by the client which will be used instead of, or in addition to, the automatically generated value.